 Because these three summer-time adventures feature Yellowstone National Park, I’m sure you can imagine the number of questions our sales team receives on what the differences are between the three trips.
 While your adventure travel consultant can go into much more detail, below is at least a start in differentiating between these three Big Sky Country adventures.

-Our Wyoming (Yellowstone-Tetons) Adventure begins in Jackson, WY – home of the classic cowboy.
+Our Wyoming Adults Only Vacation begins in Jackson, WY – home of the classic cowboy.
 Upon pick-up, you’ll spend half a day exploring Grand Teton National Park (yes, you get to visit two national parks on this itinerary!) before heading north towards the South Entrance of Yellowstone National Park.
 If you picture the road system of Yellowstone as a figure-8 loop, we’ll spend the next several days touring around the lower loop before exiting out of the South Entrance once again, driving south towards the Tetons.
-Upon arriving in Jackson Hole, you’ll spend the last half of your trip exploring Grand Teton National Park and the “playground”surrounding the town of Jackson.
+Upon arriving in Jackson Hole, you’ll spend the last half of your trip exploring Grand Teton National Park and the “playground” surrounding the town of Jackson.

 * Note: Lodging has been simplified in this chart.
 For example, at Old Faithful, we may stay in the Old Faithful Inn or the Old Faithful Snow Lodge.
 At Mammoth Hot Springs, you would likely stay in the cabins and not the main hotel, etc.

 Now that you’ve had a chance to take a look through the handy chart featured above, you’ll see that our itineraries feature some of the same lodging, which is not by accident!
-These lodges, hotels and cabins are what we consider to be the best accommodations in the region and while some are more historic than others, they all offer beautiful views, unique histories and different amenities depending on their location in or outside of Yellowstone.
-Here’s a short breakdown on each hotel:
+These lodges, hotels, and cabins are what we consider to be the best accommodations in the region and while some are more historic than others, they all offer beautiful views, unique histories, and different amenities depending on their location in or outside of Yellowstone.
+Here’s a short breakdown of each hotel:

 Old Faithful Inn or Snow Lodge (Yellowstone/Wyoming)